 It’s okay to be funny.
 In fact, it’s encouraged depending on the platform.
 You shouldn’t be concerned with presenting serious material all the time.
 Social Media provides the perfect platform(s) for you to be humorous.
 Humor helps draw the audience’s attention and can be a great asset when trying to deliver complex or dry information.
 Utilize humor as the bait to your hook and real the user in with the value that your business has to offer them on top of the initial chuckle.

 Nostalgia is a growing tool that has always been at your disposal.
 However, nostalgia has become much easier to find, share, and engage with, again due to the onset of social media.
 Utilize retro designs, classic references, and other means of tapping into nostalgia when applicable.
 Nostalgia is an easy and effective tool to use, especially when engaging with older audiences and products.
+Part of future proofing your business is tapping into what people already love and applying that to your platform going forward.

 Using Social Media for Customer Service